The Rohingya Refugee Exodus – 4 Years On and the work of MOAS

 The challenges the Rohingya community are exposed to are vast and multifaceted and are particularly exacerbated by the conditions in the camps.
 The shelters are often made from scrap bamboo and tarp which can be particularly dangerous in the flood prone landscape.
 The Bangladesh monsoon season runs from June through to October and the heavy rainfall and storms can cause immense damage across the camps.
 Beyond damage to infrastructure, the rainy season increases drowning risks in the camps and also exacerbates the risk of disease (inc. Malaria, Dengue and Hepatitis) as sanitation facilities are compromised.

-In 2019, MOAS focused on delivering specialist Flood and Water Safety training to Rohingya Refugees and host community volunteers in Cox’s Bazar, who could respond to emergencies in hard-to-reach areas.
+In 2019, MOAS’ technical experts focused on delivering specialist Flood and Water Safety training to refugees and host community volunteers, who could respond to emergencies in hard-to-reach areas.
 Our operational shift to water safety reflects a recognition that building the capacity of refugee communities to manage life-saving emergency response systems during the monsoon season remains a key priority in the camps.
 During the recent heavy rains and flooding, a young boy’s life was saved by a volunteer who had received the training and equipment from MOAS, by building community resilience – lives can be saved.

-Together with monsoon flooding, fires are one of the most dangerous/deadly threats to infrastructure and security in the Rohingya refugee camps.
+Together with monsoon flooding, fires are one of the most dangerous/deadly threats to infrastructure and security in the refugee camps, worldwide.
 For this, MOAS is working to address the need for safe and effective firefighting.
-The MOAS team conducted a pilot programme with support from the U.S. Agency for International Development (USAID), WFP, and with implementing partner Helvetas, to identify and verify effective prototypes for fire preparedness and first response.

 MOAS will continue to work and collaborate with our partners to provide aid and technical expertise to the most vulnerable communities in need of humanitarian assistance.
-To save lives and avert a further worsening of the situation, MOAS needs your support to keep on with Flood and Water Safety training in Bangladesh.
+To save lives and avert a further worsening of the situation, MOAS needs your support to keep on with Flood and Water Safety training and save lives.